 a scholar of remarkable erudition

-a theologian of impressive erudition but with a down-to-earth manner
+a scientist of impressive erudition but with a down-to-earth manner

 Recent Examples on the WebThere also seemed to be a terrible sadness behind the satire and erudition.